Maven by Design By Toko, Australia11 August,2017

 There are four distinguishable components to Toko’s visual identity for Maven.
-Wordmark with its distinctive M, something close to a marque in the filling in and scaling up of that M, a vibrant and singular red ink, and image, shot by London-based architecture and editorial photographer Rory Gardiner.
+Logotype with its distinctive M, something close to a marque in the filling in and scaling up of that M, a vibrant and singular red ink, and image, shot by London-based architecture and editorial photographer Rory Gardiner.

 Where the distinctive M of the wordmark is quick to establish a strong sense of the architectural in a simple, singular and memorable way, in print Toko builds on this, expressing architectural themes such as space in arrangement, and flow in orientation of type.